-It’s hard not to feel bad for Ash Fork.
-The railroad and Interstate 40 left the town behind and its economy was crippled 40 years ago by the loss of its Route 66 tourism business.
+It’s hard not to feel sympathy for the plight of Ash Fork.
+The railroad and Interstate 40 left the town behind and its economy was crippled 40 years ago by the loss of Route 66 tourism.

-But the town is still standing with a rock-solid local enterprise that makes it the Flagstone Capital of the World.
+But Ash Fork is still standing with a rock-solid local enterprise that makes it the Flagstone Capital of the World.

 Route 66 roadtrippers are drawn to other popular towns on Arizona’s Mother Road, including nearby Williams, Seligman and Kingman.
 But don’t leave Ash Fork behind.
 It’s worth a spin through town even if it's mostly a residential community these days.
 Check out the town's pair of one-way streets — Lewis Avenue westbound and Park Avenue eastbound — that once catered to a steady flow of Route 66 travelers.
 There are a few Route 66 relics.

 The railroad arrived in 1883 and was an anchor of the town.
-In 1907, the Escalante Harvey House opened for rail passengers.
-But rail travel declined after World War II as more travelers took to the highways, including Route 66.
+In 1907, the elegant Escalante Hotel with its Harvey House restaurant opened for rail passengers.
+But rail travel declined after World War II as more travelers took to the highways and Route 66.

+The Escalante Hotel closed in 1951 and was torn down in 1973.
 Santa Fe Railroad moved its mainline 10 miles north of Ash Fork in 1960.
-The Harvey House was torn down in the 1980s and a 1987 fire destroyed buildings in the heart of Ash Fork.
+Plus, a 1987 fire destroyed buildings in the heart of Ash Fork.

-A few shops have unsuccessfully tried to capture some of the Route 66 roadtrippers.
+A few shops have tried to capture Route 66 roadtrippers.
 The closed Hi-Line Motel is one reminder of the old highway.
 Other motels have been turned into apartments.
-Buy some gas.
+Buy some gas in Ash Fork.
+Visit the Oasis Lounge.
 Spend some money in town if you can.
 They need it.
 Man do they need it.